peterbenoit/photo-enhance/README.md

 uv run photo-enhance-web
 ```

 Then open http://127.0.0.1:5050.
-Upload a photo once — switching the filter
+Upload a photo once.
+Choosing a visual look or
-dropdown or dragging the intensity slider re-applies the filter against the
+moving an adjustment slider reprocesses the already-uploaded image.
+The server
-already-uploaded image (no re-upload).
-The server keeps the last 20 uploaded
-sessions in memory; restarting the server clears them.
+keeps the last 20 uploaded sessions in memory; restarting it clears them.

 Optional vignette and film-grain controls are applied after the chosen filter.
 Warmth and matte-fade controls can also fine-tune the color temperature and